JohnNooney/CNN_Image_Classification/README.md

 # CNN vs RNN Image Classification
 This program uses a Convolutional Neural Net and a Recurrent Neural Net o classify images from the MNIST dataset of handwritten numbers.
-CNNs are best suited for computer vision applications where as RNNs can be used but aren't widely as popular of a choice.
-The purpose of this project is to demonstrate the advantages a CNN model may have over a RNN.
+CNNs are best suited for computer vision applications where as RNNs are generally used for sequential data analysis.
+The purpose of this project is to demonstrate the advantages a CNN model may have over a RNN in image recognition.

 ## Setup
  Python 3.5-3.8 is required for compatibility with all required modules